Newborn Screening - Specimen Collection Requirements

 Shipment of the Newborn Screening Specimen

-Quick delivery of specimens is imperative.
-Some disorders need to be identified, diagnosed and treated as soon as possible to prevent onset of clinical symptoms.
+Quick delivery of the newborn screening specimens is imperative.
+Health care professionals need to identify, diagnose, and treat some disorders as soon as possible to prevent the onset of clinical symptoms.
 For example, congenital adrenal hyperplasia and galactosemia may cause life-threatening symptoms by the first week of life.

 It is important that submitting facilities are mindful of the time between collection and shipment.
 New national recommendations state that first screen specimens should arrive at the DSHS Laboratory within 24 HOURS AFTER COLLECTION.
-To facilitate timely identification and treatment of critical disorders, it is recommended that specimens be shipped via overnight courier and received in the laboratory for testing the day after collection.
+To ease timely identification and treatment of critical disorders, we recommend that you ship specimens via overnight courier and ensure they arrive in the laboratory for testing the day after collection.

 For Overnight/Courier Shipping (UPS, FedEx, etc.):